Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Model Companion in the General Setting

 By restricting our attention to o-minimal theories $T$ which do not have UEP, we can ensure by Lemma \ref{demarcation} that we can axiomatize the following property: given a generic input for a definable function $f:M^n \to M^m$ that is not a definable EIC transformation, we can obtain points in the image of $f$ both inside and outside of the predicate group.

 \begin{defn} Let $(\calM, \calG) \models T_{\calG}$ and $n \in \N_{>0}$.
-Let $\vec{f} = (f_1, \ldots f_k):D \subseteq M^n \to M^k$ be an $n$-ary vector function that is $\calL(\emptyset)$-definable.
+Let $\vec{f} = (f_1, \ldots f_k):U \subseteq M^n \to M^k$ be an $n$-ary vector function that is $\calL(\emptyset)$-definable.
 For $I \subseteq [k]$, let $M^I$ denote $\prod_{i = 1}^k P_i$ where $P_i = M$ if $i \in I$ and $P_i = \{0\}$ if $i \not \in I$.
-Given $\vec{d} \in D$ and $I \subseteq [k]$, let
+Given $\vec{d} \in U$ and $I \subseteq [k]$, let

-We let $\mathcal{Q}$ denote the (non-definable) set of definable hyperplanes $H$ that have a matrix representation with exclusively $\Q$-affine entries.
+We let $\mathcal{Q}$ denote the (non-definable) set of definable hyperplanes $H \subseteq M^{n+k}$ that have a matrix representation with exclusively $\Q$-affine entries.
 Let $\tilde{f}^{d,I} = (\tilde{f}_1, \ldots , \tilde{f}_k)$.
 We define the following:

-Furthermore, let $\tilde{C}_f$ denote $\interior (D \setminus C_f)$, the topological interior of the complement of $C_f$ in $D$. \end{defn}
+Furthermore, let $\tilde{C}_f$ denote $\interior (U \setminus C_f)$, the topological interior of the complement of $C_f$ in $U$. \end{defn}

+We see that $C_f$ is open because by definition the property holds for an element only if it holds on a neighborhood of that element, and it is a subset of an open set.
 Intuitively, we think of $C_f$ as being the open subset of the domain of $\vec{f}$ on which $\vec{f}$ or some projection of $\vec{f}$ onto a subspace of $M^n$ is locally $\Q$-affine.
 We think of $\tilde{C}_f$ as the obstacle-free part of the domain of a definable function.
 The following remark is really a corollary to Lemma \ref{demarcation}. \begin{rmk} For all $\vec{f}$ as described in the above definition, the set $C_f$ is $\calL$-definable.

 \end{rmk}